Kernix13/online-communication/README.md

 A guide to free online tools for collaboration, sharing, documentaion, discussion, and other forms of communication.

+There are 22 tools in this guide so I will not be adding screenshots of the various menu settings.
+However, I will have links to online articles and YouTube videos and channels on how to use the tools.

 ## Tools covered

 Chat: